Forson Amankwah: Club career

 In February 2021, he joined Austrian Bundesliga club FC Red Bull Salzburg and went on loan to FC Liefering.

 On 27 June 2022, Amankwah was sent on a one-season loan to Austrian Bundesliga club Rheindorf Altach.

+On 9 August 2024, Amankwah joined Championship club Norwich City for an undisclosed fee, signing a four-year deal.

+International career

+On 22 March 2024, Amankwah made his senior international debut for Ghana, featuring in a friendly against Nigeria.